 - The benefactor providing the prize money, who wishes to remain anonymous

 The prize is open for submissions between September to December for books published between 1st January and 31st December of that calendar year.
 The books must have been published in the UK in that year, and originally published in English.
 The author of the work must have been resident in the UK for a minimum of the calendar year in which the book is eligible.

-The prize is unique in that it accepts entries published in the UK in 2019 by a writer of colour.
+The prize is unique in that it accepts entries published in the UK by a writer of colour.
 This includes (and is not limited to) fiction, non-fiction, short story, graphic novel, poetry, children’s books, YA, teen and all genres.
 The prize is also be open to self-published writers.
 The aim is the identify and celebrate the finest works by writers of colour in the country.

 If you have any enquiries about the prize, please contact the Prize at email@example.com